-Call it what you will – “concrete camping” or just “extremely crazy” – but camping outside stores to get the best Black Friday deals is a popular way for some families to spend their Thanksgiving.
-For some, it’s even a holiday tradition.
+Call it what you will — concrete camping or foolhardy — but camping outside stores to get the best Black Friday deals is a popular way for many people to spend their Thanksgiving.
+For some, it’s even a tradition that kicks off the holiday shopping season.
 Instead of making a big Thanksgiving dinner and gathering around the table, they’re making sandwiches, listening to the game, and waiting in line.
-Think of it like tailgating, but for retail.
+Think of it like tailgating — but for retail.

-While camping out on Black Friday is fun for a lot of people, it also offers a real advantage.
-Stores like Best Buy and Target often have lines wrapped around the store and down the street before the doors open.
-Those who camp out are the first ones to get in, which means they get the mega-deals that are typically sold out by the time later arrivals are let in.
+While camping out on Black Friday is a big event for many people, it also offers a real advantage.
+Stores like Walmart, Best Buy, and Target often have lines wrapped around the store and down the street before the doors open.
+Those who camp out are the first to get in, which means they get the megadeals later arrivals might miss out on.

 The first people waiting in line may even get something out of it.
 USA Today reports that some retailers, like Cabela’s, hand out gifts to people waiting in line on Black Friday.
 At Cabela’s, gifts have previously ranged from gift cards to more expensive retail items like guns, and the first 600 people in line got something.

-Of course, most doorbuster deals are available online or during Cyber Monday.
-However, many Black Friday campers admit they do it because it’s a fun way to spend time with family and friends.
+Most doorbuster deals are available online or during Cyber Monday.
+However, many Black Friday campers admit they do it because it’s a fun way to save money on holiday gifts and spend time with family and friends.
+But there may be extra precautions you need to take this year.

 Tales of Black Friday Camping

-According to statistics cited by Forbes, in 2018, over 165 million people shopped Black Friday weekend.
+According to the National Retail Federation, in 2019, over 189.6 million people shopped Black Friday weekend.
 Only a fraction of these people are die-hard Black Friday campers, but there are plenty of enthusiasts out there.

-For example, Best Buy interviewed Mike Franke of Wisconsin, who’s been camping out in front of the retail electronics giant with his family for over 10 years.
+For example, in 2016, Best Buy interviewed Mike Franke of Wisconsin, who’s been camping out in front of the retail electronics giant with his family for over 10 years.
 Franke and his family have Black Friday camping down to an art form.
-They bring two large tents, a portable generator, zero-degree rated sleeping bags and air mattresses, a 40-inch flat-screen, and even a satellite so they can watch the big game.
+They bring two large tents, a portable generator, zero-degree-rated sleeping bags and air mattresses, a 40-inch flat-screen, and even a satellite so they can watch the big game.

-Franke has also made lifelong friendships with other Black Friday campers, who come to Best Buy year after year to score great deals.
-And he says the experience is always fun.
+Franke has also made lifelong friendships with other Black Friday campers, who come to Best Buy yearly to score exceptional deals.
+And he says the experience is always a blast.

 Essential Gear for Black Friday

 Many Black Friday campers go through the school of hard knocks on their first night out.
 They end up cold, hungry, and sore, which is not the ideal way to start a hectic day of shopping.
-But you can avoid that haggard feeling by packing the right gear.
+But you can avoid that haggard feeling by packing much of the same gear you’d use on a backpacking trip.
+You can find most of this gear at a sporting goods store or Amazon.

 1. A Tent

-A tent is arguably the most critical piece of gear for Black Friday camping.
-It will shelter you from rain, wind, or snow and give you a cozy and private place to rest.
+A tent is arguably the most critical piece of Black Friday camping gear.
+It shelters you from rain, wind, or snow and gives you a cozy and private place to rest.
 The size you need depends on how many people are camping with you.

 You also need a tarp or tent footprint to lay down on the concrete.
 It keeps sidewalk gunk off your tent and protects your tent floor from damage from rough pavement.